 The 2017 National Pilgrimage to Dunfermline in honour of St Margaret of Scotland will take place this year on Sunday June 11th and will follow a similar format to previous successful events, with some minor additions.

 Those pilgrims arriving by private vehicle should utilise public car parks within Dunfermline town centre.
+The locations of variouse car parks in the town centre are shown on this map.
 It should be noted that a charge is now made to park within public car parks on a Sunday after 1pm.

-2:15pm Procession - The procession will commence from the Louise Gates, Pittencrieff Park, led by His Grace Archbishop Cushley, and Dunfermline Pipe Band and will process via Bridge Street, High Street, East Port, Dunfermline to St Margaret’s RC Church for a celebration of Mass at 3pm.
+The procession will be led by His Grace Archbishop Cushley, and the Dunfermline Pipe Band and will process via Bridge Street, High Street, East Port, Dunfermline to St Margaret’s RC Church for Mass at 3pm.